josevavia/docker-laravel-lumen/README.md

     $ docker-compose up

 ### Test
-##### PHP-FPM
-Give it 5min while composer installs all the Lumen dependencies automatically under the vendor folder.

-Once it has finished you should be able to see Lumen's default page on your [http://127.0.0.1:9080](http://127.0.0.1:9080).

 Notes:
 - NGINX ports are 9080 and 9443, forwarded to 80 and 443
 - Mysql port is 9306, forwarded to 3306
 - Redis port is 6379
+- Mailhog SMTP port is 1025, and HTTP port is 8025
 - You can change this ports and forwardings in `docker-compose.yaml`

+##### PHP-FPM
+Give it 5min while composer installs all the dependencies automatically under the vendor folder.

+Once it has finished you should be able to see your default page on your [http://127.0.0.1:9080](http://127.0.0.1:9080).

 ##### PHP-CLI
 In order to run PHP on the command line you can list all the containers by running